-This two-week workshop offers aspiring young performers ages 8-12 the chance to expand their performance skills by exposing them to the fundamentals of acting, singing, and dancing.
-Perfect for students new to the stage or those looking for a challenge, this training program encourages risk-taking and personal growth with nurturing guidance from theater professionals.
-Individual attention, ensemble building, character development and improvisation exercises are used to enhance creative expression, positive self-image and confidence.
-The camp runs Monday through Friday and culminates in a showcase for family and friends on The New Vic stage.
+This two-week workshop offers aspiring young performers ages 8-12 the chance to expand their skills by exposing them to the fundamentals of acting, singing, and dancing.
+Perfect for students new to the stage or those looking for a challenge, this training program encourages risk-taking and growth with nurturing guidance from theater professionals.
+Individual attention, ensemble building, character development, and improvisation exercises are used to enhance creative expression, positive self-image, and confidence.
+The camp runs Mondays through Fridays and culminates with a Saturday afternoon showcase for family and friends.

 The ETC Young Actors’ Conservatory is a challenging yet playful program designed to offer participants the experience of creating an an original musical performance in a professional setting and under the direction of professional theater artists.
 Students receive an comprehensive arts education structured with a curriculum that balances performance and technique.
 Students learn professional theater etiquette, time management skills, communication skills, how to work cooperatively in a group setting, and how to produce quality work in a fast-paced environment.
 Areas of artistic study include exploring the elements of story, scene structure and analysis, character development through thought and action, engaging gesture and movement in performance.
 This is a program tailored to meet the needs of kids with stage experience as well as those new to the performing arts.